What Clothes Women Should Wear to Salsa Dancing at a Nightclub or Dance Studio Party

-What Kind of Shoes to Wear to a Dance Class
+What Kind of Shoes to Wear to a Dance Studio Party

-For private lessons and group classes held in a dance studio, I recommend wearing genuine dance shoes with a suede sole.
+For practice dance parties held in a dance studio, I recommend wearing genuine dance shoes with a suede sole.
 Since most dance studios feature a hardwood dance floor, it's best to use that to your advantage by wearing genuine dance shoes.
 Also, you don't have to worry about damaging/dirtying/ruining your shoes or the floor.
 Leather-soled street shoes are not the best idea because a) they can dirty up or scuff the dance floor, b) they don't let you move as well as genuine dance shoes do, and c) they don't give you the same range of motion needed for your fine styling points.

-For a more detailed explanation on what to look for in a dance shoe, please read what I wrote specifically on the topic!
-There's a link for more information below!
+For a more detailed explanation on what to look for in a dance shoe, please read the article I wrote specifically on the topic!

 Dressing for Social Dancing in a Nightclub or Bar